codefellows/code-of-conduct/README.md

 # Code of Conduct

 This code of conduct outlines our expectations for participants within the Code Fellows community, as well as steps for reporting unacceptable behavior.
-We are committed to providing a welcoming and inspiring community for all and expect our code of conduct to be honored.
+We are committed to providing a welcoming and inspiring community for all, and expect our code of conduct to be honored by staff, students, and guests.

 Anyone who violates this code of conduct may be immediately removed from any current classes, refunded according to the terms of their student contract, and banned from the community.